kevinwongwc95/personal-website-react/src/content/Home.md

 # About Me

-I've recently completed an internship at Grio as a web developer and am a graduate from UC San Diego with a B.S in Computer Science from UC San Diego.
+I've recently completed an internship at Grio as a web developer and am a graduate from UC San Diego with a B.S in Computer Science.
 During my internship I worked on Grio's time-tracking system primarily with Angular/Rails/Mysql and Node.

 Post-internship I've been working on learning more React, which can be seen here by my website!